rafaelcgs10/dis2025/README.md

 Naturally, we will have their respective models, views, and controllers.

 You've already learned how to create folders and files using the terminal.
-You can just manually reproduce the file structure in the folder minimal_mvc.
+You can just manually reproduce the file structure in the folder `minimal_mvc`.
 Or you can use the `git clone` command to get a local copy of this repository.

 At this point, you should try to investigate how things work on your own.
 The project is still minimal.